neuroidss/Singularity-Agent-Factory/README.md

 *   **`Command` Mode:** This is the safest mode.
 The agent will only act upon direct user instructions.
 It will not take any initiative on its own.
 *   **`Assist` Mode:** In this mode, the agent acts as a co-pilot.
 It will analyze a request and propose a plan of action (e.g., "I suggest creating a new 'Calculator' tool").
 The user must then explicitly approve or reject this proposal before any action is taken.
 This allows for supervised evolution of the agent.
 *   **`Autonomous` Mode:** This is the most advanced mode.
 The agent is given a high-level strategic directive: **achieve true, long-term autonomy**.
 It will analyze its own core limitations (e.g., resource scarcity, dependence on external APIs) and generate its own goals to overcome them.
+    *   **Control & Transparency:** When Autonomous mode is selected, a special **Autonomous Control Panel** appears.
+This panel allows you to explicitly **Start** and **Stop** the autonomous loop.
+It also features a real-time **Activity Log** that displays the agent's "thoughts" and actions, providing full transparency into its decision-making process.
-To prevent uncontrolled resource usage, this mode is governed by a **Daily Action Limit**.
+    *   **Resource Limits:** To prevent uncontrolled resource usage, this mode is governed by a **Daily Action Limit**.
 The agent has a fixed number of autonomous actions it can perform each day, forcing it to think strategically about how to best use its limited resources to achieve its ultimate goal of self-sufficiency.

 ## How It Works: The Agent Lifecycle